sol/depends/README.markdown

-A simple configuration management tool for Haskell that follows coding by convention.
+A simple configuration management tool for Haskell that uses convention over configuration.